wekesa360/python-mentorship/README.md

 ```

 ## Usage
-This folder contains the solutions to the same notebook <a href="https://michaelwekesa.me/py-ment/assign.html">here</a> where you download the zip and try to solve the questions.
+This folder contains the solutions to the same notebook <a href="https://michaelwekesa.me/py-ment/assign.html">here</a> where you download the zip, unzip and try to solve the questions.